SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 ### Properties

-- `spec` - Gets the root OpenAPI specification passed to `createMethodHandlerFromSpec`.
+- `spec` - The root OpenAPI specification passed to `createMethodHandlerFromSpec`.
-- `path` - Gets the request / operation path as it exists in the OpenAPI spec.
+- `path` - The request / operation path as it exists in the OpenAPI spec.
-- `method` - Gets the request / operation method.
+- `method` - The request / operation method.
-- `pathItem` - Gets the [Path Item Object](https://spec.openapis.org/oas/v3.1.0#path-item-object) this operation is defined in.
+- `pathItem` - The [Path Item Object](https://spec.openapis.org/oas/v3.1.0#path-item-object) this operation is defined in.
-- `operation` - Gets the [Operation Object](https://spec.openapis.org/oas/v3.1.0#operationObject) this operation is defined in.
+- `operation` - The [Operation Object](https://spec.openapis.org/oas/v3.1.0#operationObject) this operation is defined in.
-- `securitySchemes` - Gets a record of all resolved [Security Schemes](https://spec.openapis.org/oas/v3.1.0#security-scheme-object) defined in the OpenAPI specification, keyed by scheme name.
+- `securitySchemes` - A record of all resolved [Security Schemes](https://spec.openapis.org/oas/v3.1.0#security-scheme-object) defined in the OpenAPI specification, keyed by scheme name.
-- `securities` - Gets the resolved [Security Requirements](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) for this operation.
+- `securities` - An array of the resolved [Security Requirements](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) for this operation.
 This will either be those defined by the operation itself, or if the operation does not specify any, then the security schemes of the OpenAPI document will be used.
-- `parameters` - Gets an array of the resolved [Parameter Objects](https://spec.openapis.org/oas/v3.1.0#parameter-object) of this operation.
+- `parameters` - An array of the resolved [Parameter Objects](https://spec.openapis.org/oas/v3.1.0#parameter-object) of this operation.
 These may come from the operation itself, or the path item.
-- `requestBody` - Gets the resolved [Request Body Object](https://spec.openapis.org/oas/v3.1.0#request-body-object) for this operation.
+- `requestBody` - The resolved [Request Body Object](https://spec.openapis.org/oas/v3.1.0#request-body-object) for this operation.

 ## OperationHandlerContext